 I was really looking forward to the nitty-gritty of the struggles these entrepreneurs had to go through.
 But Rashmi Bansal had contrary views, she decided to wrap it all up in frivolous one-liners such as “Cafeterai mein baithe the…unhone bola 50 lakh invest kar denge“.

 And, that brings to my next gripe – author’s use of Hindi colloquialisms in the book.
-An IIM alumnuses deliberate endeavor to toss in a bit of Hindi dialogues while writing a book on a topic as serious as ‘Entrepreneurship’ is unpalatable.
+An IIM alumnus deliberate endeavor to toss in a few Hindi dialogues while writing a book on a topic as serious as ‘Entrepreneurship’ is unpalatable.
 That’s the stuff potboilers are made of.
-I can only surmise but if Chetan Bhagat was also one of author’s inspirations for this book, then she surely started off on the wrong foot.
+I can only surmise but if Chetan Bhagat was also one of the author’s inspirations for this book, then she surely started off on the wrong foot.

 What irked me the most, however, was that after the first few chapters, each subsequent chapter appeared to be the same.
 Author’s wax-lyrical treatment of the IIM alumni fails to gloss over the feebleness of the content.